Remember the movie Glengarry Glen Ross?

 Are aged leads as effective as real-time leads?
 Maybe not, but there’s still plenty of gold in there to be found!

-Internet lead generation — how to build your lead generation ecosystem
+How to build your own lead generation ecosystem

 A lead generation ecosystem is essentially your main website that’s been interconnected and linked with all of your auxiliary social media accounts and profiles across the web.